-h.
-In order that athletes may comply with the general University requirement as to Military Training, and also may be eligible to pursue the advanced course in the Reserve Officers' Training Corps, receiving the financial benefits and preparation for leadership accruing thereto, the following will govern: Members of varsity teams shall be excused from basic military training periods when absences are due to actual conflict with practice sessions, out-of-town trips, or home games of the teams to which they belong; and will not be required to make up such absences.
-Such absences shall be reported to the Commandant by the Secretary of the Committee on Student Affairs in accordance with University rules pertaining to group absences.
-All varsity athletes taking basic Military Training will normally register for sections which do not interfere with regular practice hours for the sport concerned, and which do not meet on days normally used for athletic competitions with other universities.
-Special cases in which a conflict is unavoidable will be decided by the Dean of Men after considering the recommendations of the heads of the departments concerned.

-cring

-h Just

-History.
+Corps, United States Army, or certificates of eligibility for such commissions.

+g.
+Students who have completed their first year in the University and have been certified by the Director of Athletics to be members of a varsity athletic squad may be exempted on petition to the Dean of Men.

-TEST A 14.
-Students Excusable by Petition For reasons other than those mentioned in paragraph 13, students to be excused from military or to have their military work deferred, must first register for military and then submit a petition through the Headquarters of the Military Department to the Dean of students for action.
+14. Students Excusable by Petition

+For reasons other than those mentioned in paragraph 13, students to be excused from military or to have their military work deferred, must first register for military and then submit a petition through the Headquarters of the Military Department to the Dean of Men for action.
 Petitions will be granted only for exceptional reasons.

+FEES\

-FEES 15.
-Payable in Advance Fees assessed for any semester are due and payable in full when the student registers.
-16. Students in Debt to the University A student who is in debt to the University at the end of any semester for fees or charges shall not be permitted to register in the University again, and shall not be entitled to receive an official statement of his credits from the Registrar, until his indebtedness has been discharged.
-17. Late Registration Fee A late registration fee of five dollars is charged of all former students registering later than the registration days.† (This rule does not apply in the Summer Session of eight weeks.)
+15. Payable in Advance

+Fees assessed for any semester are due and payable in full when the student registers.

+16. Students in Debt to the University

+A student who is in debt to the University at the end of any semester for fees or charges shall not be permitted to register in the University again, and shall not be entitled to receive an official statement of his credits from the Registrar, until his indebtedness has been discharged.

+A REAL PROPERTY AND A REAL

+17. Late Registration Fee

+A late registration fee of five dollars is charged of all former students registering later than the registration days.
+(This rule does not apply in the Summer Session.)

 A student is not registered until his fees are paid.
 A student, therefore, who does not pay or arrange his fees on the registration days is charged the late registration fee.
 A study-list becomes invalid if not filed within one week after the date of its issue.

+18. Refunds

+In case a student withdraws from a course or from the University during the first ten days of instruction, the total amount of his fees for the work dropped, except the matriculation fee, will be refunded.
+After

-For the schedule of regular University fees-see the [†]Students registering in courses beginning in the middle of the semester are not regarded as registering late, provided their registration is completed the day before the beginning of such courses.
-18. Refunds In case a student withdraws from a course or from the University during the first ten days of instruction, the total amount of his fees for the work dropped, will be refunded.
-After ten days and before the middle of the semester, a rebate of one-half the fees will be made.
+\For the schedule of regular University fees-the matriculation fee, the incidental fee, the diploma fee, etc.-see the Annual Register. \Students registering in courses beginning in the middle of the semester are not regarded as registering late, provided their registration is completed the day before the beginning of such courses.
+[7] ten days and before the middle of the semester, a rebate of one-half the fees, except the matriculation fee, will be made.
 After the middle of the semester, no rebate will be allowed.

 The fees of a student dismissed from the University during any semester shall be refunded on the same basis as indicated above for a student who withdraws with permission.